Test prep · Common Entrance

 Common Entrance & Pre-Test prep

-Independent-school entry has shifted from a single Common Entrance 13+ test to a more varied landscape — ISEB Common Pre-Test in Year 6 / 7, school-specific bespoke tests, and traditional CE 13+ all coexisting.
+Independent-school entry has shifted from a single Common Entrance 13+ test to a more varied landscape: ISEB Common Pre-Test in Year 6 or 7, school-specific bespoke tests, and traditional CE 13+ all coexist.
 Confirm each target school's entry-test requirements directly; preparation routes vary substantially.

 Quick reference